Question To and Answers From All Things Photography

 How to copyright photos on a CD by Nicole (Australia)

 "Hi there, I have been asked to photograph a wedding for a friend of a friend.
 However she does not want the photos printed the client just wants them edited and put onto a CD so they can decided which photos they like and print the photographs themselves.
 I have no problem with this, but how do i go about copyright protection.
 I thought about adding a watermark only problem with this is that it will be present when they print them.
 Is there anyway i am able to copyright my photos on a CD but still allow my client to print themselves????
 Thanks, Nicole"

 Hi Nicole, If you are handing over a CD/DVD of images for printing, I assume they are all high resolution?
 If you are doing that then I hope you have added the value of this to the price of shooting the wedding?

-f a wedding client is buying the images at high resolution as part of their package, you are effectively handing over the printing/sharing rights to those images so I am not sure why you would want to copyright them.
-If you have certain criteria such as you only want the clients to print them for personal/album use, you need to include this along with any other details in your contract…that is better than copyrighting each image, especially with a watermark.
+When a wedding client is buying the images at high resolution as part of their package, you are effectively handing over the printing/sharing rights to those images.
+Therefore, I am not sure why you would want to copyright them.
+If you have certain criteria such as you only want the clients to print them for personal/album use, you need to include this along with any other details in your contract.
+That is better than copyrighting each image, especially with a watermark.

-by: Anonymous - I think it all depends on what you want to store online.
-At the moment, I would personally only store non sensitive data online…it still takes a lot to convince me that online storage of sensitive data is a good idea.
+Online Storage Space by: Anonymous - I think it all depends on what you want to store online.
+At the moment, I would personally only store non sensitive data online.
+It still takes a lot to convince me that online storage of sensitive data is a good idea.